Current Initiatives

 To date, the Working Group has focused on collaborating with members from shellfish committees, including harvesters; local nonprofits; and municipal staff in the Casco Bay region.
 In 2022, we held our first public-facing event at Luke’s Lobster at Portland Pier to highlight diverse culinary preparations for quahogs and soft-shell clams, while educating participants about the importance of the fisheries.

 In 2023, we expanded our outreach to the general public by participating in local events where we shared information about the cultural, economic, and ecological importance of shellfish and the harvesters who earn a living from these intertidal resources.
 This included a partnership with Maine Street Bistro at the first Casco Bay Seafood Festival in June, where their talented chefs prepared quahog ceviche.
-In July, we had a strong presence at the Yarmouth Clam Festival, distributing hundreds of tide-to-table placemats, riding in the parade with a giant clam hod, and working with the Chamber and their food distributor to learn more about their local sourcing of clams.
+In 2023 and 2024, we had a strong presence at the Yarmouth Clam Festival, distributing hundreds of tide-to-table placemats, riding in the parade with a giant clam hod, and working with the Chamber and their food distributor to learn more about their local sourcing of clams.
 Read our letter to the editor here!
 Contact Jessica Joyce for more information on these initiatives.

 Casco Bay Seafood Festival